 by Fred Donovan, Senior Editor, SAPinsider

-In the face of challenging micro and macro events companies need to be able to anticipate and better manage the impacts on their core business objectives.
+In the face of challenging micro and macro events, companies need to be able to anticipate and better manage risks that impact their core business objectives.
 Additionally, legacy business models and IT landscapes don’t contain all of the capabilities necessary to manage risk across the entire enterprise.
 For example, intelligent technologies like robotic process automation are not available in older ERP systems.
 As a result, there is an urgent need for a new approach to risk and compliance by incorporating governance, risk, and compliance (GRC) and security in digital transformation initiatives.

 This innovative approach requires an integrated enterprise risk management (ERM) program.
 “Integrated enterprise risk management should not be considered an issue for only IT or auditors to address,” Michael Heckner, Senior Director of GRC Solution Marketing at SAP says.